FelipeGuerra5/logseq/pages/webideas.md

 		  logseq.order-list-type:: number
 		- Click and drag tasks in the calendar. logseq.order-list-type:: number
-		- To have a "like is tomorrow" feature, for repetitive tasks: logseq.order-list-type:: number
+		- To have a "like is tomorrow" feature, for repetitive tasks: lets say, you will plan a given day, and there are some tasks that you do every day and today they are done, however you would like to them to be displayed logseq.order-list-type:: number
 		- logseq.order-list-type:: number